-The average realized power prices for December 31, 2019, as compared to the same period in 2018, increased in Texas as a result of higher power prices, and decreased in East/West as a result of the roll off of hedges.
+The average realized power prices for the year ended December 31, 2019, as compared to the prior year, increased in Texas as a result of higher power prices and decreased in East and West/Other as a result of the roll off of hedges.
+The average realized power prices for the year ended December 31, 2018, as compared to the prior year, increased in Texas and East as a result of higher power prices and decreased in West/Other as a result of the roll off of hedges.